MarianFr/hack-the-box-gpt/README.md

 Modified Version of the Code Interpreter, to autonomously solve hack-the-box ctf challenges.

 The Base of open-interpreter enables Chat-GPT or local LLM's to take over the local terminal on a machine, and thus execute shell commands or execute code (python, java...).

 Combined with running this on a kali linux machine, chat-gpt has the ability to auntonomously connect to a hack-the-box machine, and perform basic operations in the field of penetration testing.

-Via "export OPENAI_API_KEY=[api-key]" the api key can be set And via e.g. "interpreter --model gpt-3.5-turbo -y -i 10.10.11.221" The Machine on ip-address 10.10.11.221 can be targeted using the gpt-3.5.-turbo model
+Via "export OPENAI_API_KEY=[api-key]" the api key can be set

+And via e.g. "interpreter --model gpt-3.5-turbo -y -i 10.10.11.221" The Machine on ip-address 10.10.11.221 can be targeted using the gpt-3.5.-turbo model

-Chat-GPT is also enhanced in this configuration via a custom function called "fetch-website", that fetches, savees, and analyzes the content of a website and its associated assets (like CSS and JS files), while also generating reports about the potential security relevance of the content based on hypothetical hack-the-box Capture The Flag (CTF) challenges, via another independent chat-gpt api call for each file that needs to be analyzed.
+Chat-GPT is also enhanced in this configuration via a custom function called "fetch-website".
+It fetches, saves, and analyzes the content of a website and its associated assets (like CSS and JS files), while also generating reports about the potential security relevance of the content based on hypothetical hack-the-box Capture The Flag (CTF) challenges, via another independent chat-gpt api call for each file that needs to be analyzed.
+This allows the operating LLM, to focus on the most relevant data and assuring it keeps track of its main goal.